akka/akka-http/docs/src/main/paradox/server-side/low-level-api.md

 HTTP pipelining is generally discouraged (and [disabled by most browsers](https://en.wikipedia.org/w/index.php?title=HTTP_pipelining&oldid=700966692#Implementation_in_web_browsers)) but is nevertheless fully supported in Akka HTTP.
 The limit is applied on two levels.
-First, there's the `akka.http.server.pipeline-limit` config setting which prevents that more than the given number of outstanding requests is ever given to the user-supplied handler-flow.
+First, there's the `akka.http.server.pipelining-limit` config setting which prevents that more than the given number of outstanding requests is ever given to the user-supplied handler-flow.
 On the other hand, the handler flow itself can apply any kind of throttling itself.
 If you use one of the `Http.bindAndHandleSync` or `Http.bindAndHandleAsync` entry-points, you can specify the `parallelism` argument (default = 1, i.e. pipelining disabled) to control the